chavid/MyDevTools/README.md

 On top of the targets, the configuration `ovalfile.py` can include a list of filters.
 When one run several targets, only the ouput lines which match one of the filters are displayed.

+# Recipe tips

+## CMD to be used

+Important: in the recipes, always put the final `CMD bash --rcfile /mydevtools/bashrc`, so that the devtools are well configured in the image.

+## Pip may be a problem

+When things are installed as root with `pip` in a recipe, if you run the container as non-root, you may encounter access right problems, especially when running notebooks.